 Can you use the Microsoft Surface Earbuds in mono mode?

 You can listen in mono mode with either earbud, but there’s a technicality to this: in order to use the left earbud in mono mode, the right earbud must be nearby, even if it’s inactive and in the case.
 When I leave my building with just the left earbud and leave the case and right bud in my apartment, audio playback cut out and dropped completely.

 How long does the battery last?

-According to Microsoft, when you stream over the SBC Bluetooth codec at 40% volume output, the Surface Earbuds last 7 hours on a single charge with an extra 17 hours of playtime from the charging case reserve.
+According to Microsoft, when you stream over the SBC Bluetooth codec at 40% volume output, the Surface Earbuds will last 7 hours on a single charge with an extra 17 hours of playtime from the charging case reserve.
 Our battery tests are ongoing, but we’ll update this review accordingly.
-If you listen at louder volumes or stream over aptX, expect a shorter standalone playtime, likely closer to the five-hour mark.
+If you listen to louder volumes or stream over aptX, expect a shorter standalone playtime, likely closer to the five-hour mark.

 True wireless earbuds batteries degrade quickly

 Regardless of how you stream, it’s important to remember that true wireless earbud batteries aren’t built to last.
 The unending deplete-charge cycle that we subject our earbuds to quickly degrades the lithium-ion cells’ capacities.
 You’ve likely experienced this with a smartphone you’ve had for a few years: it just doesn’t hold a charge like it used to.
 That’s exactly what happens to true wireless earbuds, only faster.
 Fortunately, some manufacturers and storefronts have exceptional warranties and repair services.